Mathématique: Chapter 48

 “Duh,” Eli said.
 “I’ll tell you exactly what you say.
 You say: ‘Hey.
 I just met you, and this is crazy, but here’s my PGP key, so encrypted message me, maybe’.”

 “Yes you are,” Eli said.
 “It’s perfect.
-What the heck are you going to say that’s better?
-‘I have the highest IQ-to-income ratio on the eastern seaboard, so, tell me about myself, alien pen-pal, because I have selective amnesia’?”
+What the heck are you gonna come up with that’s better?
+‘I have the highest IQ-to-income ratio on the Eastern Seaboard, so, tell me about myself, alien pen-pal, because I have selective amnesia’?”

 Rush leveled a stare at Eli over the rims of his glasses.